hapax/hapax.github.io/assets/teaching.md

 **August 13, 2019.** *A short manifesto on maths education.*

-## Stuck in the scrubland
+## Hiking class

-I want you to imagine a reality, not so different from our own, where students in high school are forced to tak *hiking classes*.
+I want you to imagine a reality, not so different from our own, where you were force to take *hiking classes* in high school.
-Every day, for a couple of hours, you and your classmates would trudge joylessly through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
+Every day, for a couple of hours, you and your classmates would trudge through a featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.
-When the class complains that the walk is boring and pointless, the teacher defensively replies that walking is an important life skill they will need as an adult.
+When the class complained that the walk was boring and pointless, the teacher defensively replied that walking is an important life skill you would need as an adult.
 Heck, if you can't walk, how do you expect to get a job!

-Do you think you would enjoy this hiking class?
+Do you think you would have enjoyed this hiking class?
-Would you blame students for losing interest and lagging behind, and for later identifying as people who hated hiking?
+Would you blame most students for losing interest and lagging behind, and later identifying as people who hated hiking?
+Of course not!
 The problem is that, for most people, walking is not an intrinsically interesting activity.
-And students they have no intention of walking for hours every day when they graduate.
+Unless they are taught to love hiking, they will have no thought of walking for hours every day; if it becomes joyless, a sort of routine torture, they will avoid it in future.
-They plan to walk from the house to the car, and from the car to work, and maybe take the dog around the block every now and again.
-A job that requires hours of walking?
-No thank you!

 There seem to be two ways to fix the situation.
-The first is to dramatically lower our ambitions, and train students to walk from their house to their car.
-But what if a whole sector of the economy depends on good hiking skills?
-Without the longer classes, schools will not produce walkers of the calibre needed to fill those roles.
-There are good economic reasons, in this case, to provide students with opportunities to develop advanced hiking skills.
+The first is to lower our ambitions, and train students for small walks, jaunts around the block or to the shops.
+But what if a whole sector of the economy depends on advanced hiking skills?

-There may also be benefits to a society where more people hike for fun.
-For instance, it would reduce carbon emissions, and might make for a less frantic, more contemplative culture.
-This involves some value judgements, but teachers and curricular authorities are in the position to make this, and make similar judgements when they put Shakespeare on the syllabus.
+What if there is a need for wayfarers, explorers and hunters?
+If we lower our ambitions, society as a whole loses out.
+Perhaps there are general cultural benefits when everyone enjoys a hike, for instance, a higher level of physical fitness, or a closer connection to nature.

-The solution then is simple.
+The solution is simple.
-They need to hike interesting terrain, from meadows to swamps to forests, at first along the comfortable and well-trodden routes.
-But by degrees, they should conquer summits, explore uncharted wastes, and camp in the wilderness.
+We need to hike through interesting terrain, from meadows to swamps to mountains, at first along the comfortable and well-trodden routes, but later, by degrees, to camp in the wilderness, explore uncharted wastes, and conquer summits.
 At the end of the day, hiking is not about the act of walking, but a way to experience the world.
-The walking is a means to this end.
-And the class will remain a dead letter, pure trudgery, until it gets out of the scrubland and owns its purpose.
+And the class will remain a dead letter until it gets out of the scrubland and owns its purpose.

 ## Changing the landscape